Unleash/unleash/website/docs/topics/concepts/what-is-a-feature-flag.md

 ## Why developers use feature flags

+*The story of how Unleash began by [Ivar Østhus](https://www.linkedin.com/in/ivarconr/overlay/about-this-profile/)*

-In 2014, [Ivar Østhus](https://www.linkedin.com/in/ivarconr/overlay/about-this-profile/), our CTO, was working as a software developer at FINN.no, Norway’s largest online marketplace.
-Getting new features into production was a pain, so, as a developer, he looked around and wondered if he could write some code to make it easier.
-His initial goal was to protect features under development, allowing his team to transition to [trunk-based development](https://www.getunleash.io/blog/how-to-implement-trunk-based-development-a-practical-guide)—a practice recommended by the [State of DevOps Report](https://cloud.google.com/devops/state-of-devops).
+> In 2014, I was working as a software developer at FINN.no, Norway’s largest online marketplace.
+Getting new features into production was a pain, so, as a developer, I looked around and wondered if I could write some code to make it easier.
+My initial goal was to protect features under development, allowing our team to transition to [trunk-based development](https://www.getunleash.io/blog/how-to-implement-trunk-based-development-a-practical-guide)—a practice recommended according to the [State of DevOps Report](https://www.getunleash.io/blog/guide-to-feature-flags#:~:text=State%20of%20DevOps%20Report).
+>

-At the time, his team had embraced agility with an automated delivery pipeline which made fixing bugs a breeze, but frequent feature releases?
+> Even back at that time, we embraced agility with an automated delivery pipeline which made fixing bugs a breeze, but frequent feature releases?
 Not so much.
 Building features takes time, and waiting weeks for production testing felt wasteful.
-The team used feature branches, a common approach, to isolate unfinished features.
+> We used feature branches, a common approach, to isolate unfinished features.
 However, this created a tangled web of problems:
-- **Limited feedback**: Getting stakeholder input required manually deploying test environments for each branch, a cumbersome process.
+> - **Limited feedback**: Getting stakeholder input required manually deploying test environments for each branch, a cumbersome process.
-- **Merge mayhem**: Conflicts became a constant headache, delaying progress.
+> - **Merge mayhem**: Conflicts became a constant headache, delaying progress.
-- **Production mystery**: Would a change actually work in production with production data?
-Were there any edge cases they had not considered?
+> - **Production mystery**: Would a change actually work in production with production data?
+Were there any edge cases we had not considered?
+>

-Frustrated by the slow pace and the additional complexity of feature branches, Ivar explored ways to streamline the development process through code and ended up creating [Unleash](https://github.com/Unleash/unleash), a popular open-source feature flag solution that solves these problems by decoupling code deployments and feature releases.
+> Frustrated by the slow pace and the additional complexity of feature branches, I explored ways to streamline the development process through code.
+This is how I ended up creating [Unleash](https://github.com/Unleash/unleash), a popular open-source feature flag solution that solves these problems by decoupling code deployments and feature releases.

 ## What is a feature flag?